kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-lifecycle-hooks.md

 ## Definitions

+For additional details fo additional details about the OpenAPI spec of the lifecycle hooks, please download the [`runtime-sdk-openapi.yaml`]({{#releaselink repo:"https://github.com/kubernetes-sigs/cluster-api" gomodule:"sigs.k8s.io/cluster-api" asset:"runtime-sdk-openapi.yaml" version:"1.11.x"}}) file and then open it from the [Swagger UI](https://editor.swagger.io/).

 ### BeforeClusterCreate

 This hook is called after the Cluster object has been created by the user, immediately before all the objects which